noawe-boi/NoahsObsidianSync/Physics FA1 Grade 11.md

 ### `Hey Mr Ace,`
 `please excuse the trash formatting in this, The prompts/titles will be absent or more relevant in my final submission.
-Did some AI magic and got it to generate them from the task sheet and sample responses, as well as the work I had already done to make sure it still matched up.
+Did some AI magic and got it to generate them from the task sheet and sample responses, as well as the work I had already done and existing notes i had taken on my word document to make sure it still matched up.
 (I'll explain it in class. im not cheating I promise).`

 `anyways, also missing at the moment are some graphs/figures and referencing`